kmelkon/KaramMalkon/src/pages/blog/learning-links/index.md

 image: lists.jpg
 ---

-This is a continuoslly updated list of the learning materials that I'm using to learn React, JS and build some projects along the way.
+This is a continuously updated list of the learning materials that I'm using to learn React, JS and build some projects along the way.

 ## React & JavaScript ES6
 * [Reactiflux!](https://www.reactiflux.com/learning/)